Banking Law & Incidental matters part 5

 2. Vide the Hon’ble Karnataka High Court decision in a case reported in 2004 CRLJ 1029, the liability of a Director of a Company for prosecution for an offence punishable under section 138, Negotiable Instruments Act, apart from the company and the person who signed the cheque is only if he was in-charge of and was responsible to the company for the conduct of the business of the company at the time the offence was committed and complainant makes an averment to that effect in the complaint.

-3. A three Judge Bench of the Hon’ble Supreme Court in CRIMINAL APPEAL Nos 403 -405 of 2019 , decided on 28th February 2019, observed and held:
+3. A three Judge Bench of the Hon’ble Supreme Court in the case reported in AIR 2019 SC 2518, observed and held:

-“………………………In a case pertaining to an offence under S. 138 and S. 141 of the Act, the law requires that the complaint must contain a specific averment that the Director was in charge of, and responsible for, the conduct of the company’sbusiness at the time when the offence was committed.
-The High Court, in deciding a quashing petition under S. 482, Cr.P.C., must consider whether the averment made in the complaint is sufficient or if some unimpeachable evidence has been brought on record which leads to the conclusion that the Director could never have been in charge of and responsible for the conduct of the business of the company at the relevant time.
-While the role of a Director in a company is ultimately a question of fact, and no fixed formula can be fixed for the same, the High Court must exercise its power under S. 482, Cr.P.C. when it is convinced, from the material on record that allowing the proceedings to continue would be an abuse of process of the Court.
+“………………………Having heard learned Counsel for the parties and carefully scrutinizing the record, we are of the considered opinion that the High Court was not justified in allowing the quashing petitions by invoking its power Under Section 482, Code of Criminal Procedure In a case pertaining to an offence Under Section 138 and Section 141 of the Act, the law requires that the complaint must contain a specific averment that the Director was in charge of, and responsible for, the conduct of the company's business at the time when the offence was committed.
+The High Court, in deciding a quashing petition Under Section 482, Code of Criminal Procedure, must consider whether the averment made in the complaint is sufficient or if some unimpeachable evidence has been brought on record which leads to the conclusion that the Director could never have been in charge of and responsible for the conduct of the business of the company at the relevant time.
+While the role of a Director in a company is ultimately a question of fact, and no fixed formula can be fixed for the same, the High Court must exercise its power Under Section 482, Code of Criminal Procedure when it is convinced, from the material on record, that allowing the proceedings to continue would be an abuse of process of the Court.
 [See Gunamala Sales Private Limited v.
 Anu Mehta and Ors. , (2015) 1 SCC 103]"